jamsinclair/gifski-wasm/README.md

 # gifski-wasm

-## ⚠️ This is an experimental package and is not recommended for production use.

 Brings [gifski](https://github.com/ImageOptim/gifski) to the web.

 > gifski converts video frames to GIF animations using pngquant's fancy features for efficient cross-frame palettes and temporal dithering.
 It produces animated GIFs that use thousands of colors per frame.